TheRealMonte/therealmonte.github.io/2023 Stats/README.md

 # 2023 Canvas Stats
-Here are the stats for each user in txt files:
-* [Click here](https://raw.githubusercontent.com/TheRealMonte/therealmonte.github.io/main/2023%20Stats/rankings.txt) to view the user rankings
-* [Click here](https://raw.githubusercontent.com/TheRealMonte/therealmonte.github.io/main/2023%20Stats/color_count.txt) to see how many pixels of each color every user placed.

 2277 users from 132 instances participated in the event in 2023.

 There were 628416 pixels placed on the canvas.
 Here are the counts for each color pixel placed: